 We Teach The Whole Student

 No need of a student is completely isolated from the others.
 As we address one, we address the others.
-In our teaching and cultivating students, we never just address one area of their development.
-Each area is connected to the whole; we attempt to teach the whole student.
+In our teaching and cultivating of students, we never just address one area of their development.
+Each area is connected to the whole; we attempt to teach the whole student together.

 Adapt to the Needs and Desires of the Student